Khairul38/assignment-boost-technical-ability-project-client/README.md

 Our Live Website [Oobliss](https://niche-website-49a8d.web.app/).

-### ● Oobliss is a niche product-related MERN stack website.
+### ● Oobliss is a single product-related MERN stack website.

 ### ● An authentication system is added to this website so that users can login, if the user login they can buy products and manage their orders.

+### ● Payment system stripe also added, so that the user pays through stripe.
+Also, the admin can see which user complete their payment or not.

 ### ● The users will be able to give reviews and the review will be displayed on the home page.